socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 ### Context
 Software architecture books such as "Software Architecture in Pratice" (@Bass:2012) or the German "Effektive Softwarearchitekturen" (@Starke:2015) teach us that any architecture design (and early solution strategy in particular) is about *structure* and *technology*.

-The desire for structure can be met by identification of candidate components and their continuous refinement, starting with "big" [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) for instance about logical layers, [Client/Server Cuts (CSCs)](http://www.objectarchitects.de/ObjectArchitects/papers/Published/ZippedPapers/renzel.pdf) and architectural styles such as client/server and/or [(micro-)service-oriented architectures](https://ozimmer.ch/patterns/2020/07/06/MicroservicePositions.html). <!-- styles, patterns, reference architectures -->
+The desire for structure can be met by identification of candidate components and their continuous refinement, starting with "big" [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) for instance about logical layers, [Client/Server Cuts (CSCs)](http://www.objectarchitects.de/ObjectArchitects/papers/Published/ZippedPapers/renzel.pdf), and architectural styles such as client/server and/or [(micro-)service-oriented architectures](https://ozimmer.ch/patterns/2020/07/06/MicroservicePositions.html). <!-- styles, patterns, reference architectures -->

-Furthermore, technology concepts also have to be decided: middleware and frameworks such as component containers, communication protocols and message exchange formats, as well as cluster and deployment managers (for instance, Spring Boot and Docker/Kubernetes running in a public cloud).
+Furthermore, technology concepts also have to be decided: middleware and frameworks such as component containers, communication protocols, and message exchange formats, as well as cluster and deployment managers (for instance, Spring Boot and Docker/Kubernetes running in a public cloud).

 The [arc42 website](https://docs.arc42.org/section-4/) suggests a table format to capture early decisions; complementary to that, the overall architecture and selected parts and their dependencies and interactions should also be visualized (to accommodate the information needs of the different types of stakeholders, from project sponsors to DevOps personnel and auditors). <!-- TODO (v2): link to MRM/SOAD meta issue blog post when there -->